 The extent of lymph node involvement will affect the outcome of review and the frequency of required follow-up intervals.
 If tumor is found in any lymph nodes, certification will require a brain MRI at the time of the initial application, and annually for continued recertification.
 An MRI is usually not required if the cancer was confined to the breast tissue only.

-Breast cancer with distant metastasis may require a three year observation period before certification at any class can be considered.
+If the tumor involves distant metastasis, the FAA may require an extended observation period before certification can be considered.